Lick (music): Similar concepts

 A lick is different from the related concept of a riff, as riffs can include repeated chord progressions.
-Licks are more often associated with single-note melodic lines than with chord progressions.
+Licks are more often associated with single-voice melodic lines than with chord progressions.
 However, like riffs, licks can be the basis of an entire song.
 Single-line riffs or licks used as the basis of Western classical music pieces are called ostinatos.
 Contemporary jazz writers also use riff- or lick-like ostinatos in modal music and Latin jazz.
 Imitating style is as important as learning the appropriate scale over a given chord.
 Licks in rock and roll are often used through a formula, and variations technique in which variants of simple, stock ideas are blended and developed during the solo.

 A lick can be a hook, if the lick meets the definition of a hook: "a musical idea, a passage or phrase, that is believed to be appealing and make the song stand out", and "catch the ear of the listener".
 A lick may be incorporated into a fill, which is a short passage played in the pause between phrases of a melody.